-Intangible assets - Notes 3(i) and 9
+Intangible assets - Notes 3(h) and 10

 In determining whether to recognize costs as intangible assets, management makes judgements about when the criteria for recognition are met.
 Changes to management's judgements would affect the carrying amount of the Corporation's intangible assets and amortization recognition.